swax/NAISYS/README.md

 1. Start the integrated server on one machine.
 2. Make it reachable by the group with a reverse proxy or a tunnel like [ngrok](https://ngrok.com/).
 3. Create user accounts for the people who should help manage the organization.
-4. Have each person add their machine as a host:
+4. For each remote machine, add the host in the supervisor (Hosts → **Add Host**, copy the generated access key from the one-time modal), then on that machine run these commands which will as for the HOST_ACCESS_KEY:

 ```bash
 npm install naisys